 Ana Gomes of Personal Touch Interiors in Ottawa says she’s seen sheers updated with interwoven materials and patterns, which creates an added texture and interest.
 “Embossed or printed patterns, with more colour choices, are also a trend right now,” she says.

 Gomes says that she’s found an increased focus on green design as more and more people are concerned about the chemicals found in traditional window shading and fabrics.
-“Some performance fabrics have gone green with anti-microbial, anti-fungal taits woven into the yarn,” she says.
+“Some performance fabrics have gone green with anti-microbial, anti-fungal traits woven into the yarn,” she says.
 “Another option is to have it done as a top spray, added after.”

 Other green trends in window coverings include linen and cotton fabrics and bamboo blinds.

-Delicate detailing and plenty of pattern
+Delicate detailing and plenty of patterns

 Fancy details such as ribbon, beaded trim and luxury fabrics are also a big trend right now, says Gomes.
-Similarly, strong patterns are making their way into the market, with large-scale florals, bold strips and graphic geometric designs creating some eye-catching options.
+Similarly, strong patterns are making their way into the market, with large-scale florals, bold stripes and graphic geometric designs creating some eye-catching options.

 However, despite this move to flashy patterns, clean, sleek, crisp lines remain the preferred choice for most window treatments.

 Have you signed up for the Urban Aesthetics’ newsletter where you can find out more about decorating and what’s currently trending?
 Click here for the link to the UA homepage and enter your email in the box at the bottom of the page.